Definitely-not-AWS-Workshops/workshop-2-blog/content/3-High-Level-Design/1-Pipeline-Design/_index.md

 pre : " <b> 3.1 </b> "
 ---

 Let's first take a look at several tools that the AWSDSC-XUT team may find useful for the deployment and collaboration of AWSome Books.
-The CI, Deployment, and Rollback processes for the project are then examined.
+The CI, Release, and Rollback processes for the project are then examined.

 #### GitHub Actions